Jordanhho/CMPT373-Epsilon-Project/README.md

 If you actively develop with a different name/email you can use the `--local` flag to only set this email for this git repo.

+#### Frontend

+Read the [frontend README](epsilonsecurity/front/README.md) for information on contributing.

+#### Tests

+Tests are an important part of development.
+Write tests in corresponding packages in the `test/` directory.

+When writing database tests, first extend `BaseDatabaseTest`.
+This base class will wipe the database before every test.
+For this reason make sure to keep tests truly atomic; write helper functions if you need to populate the database for multiple tests.

 ## Troubleshooting: